openjdk/guide/src/guide/jbs-jdk-bug-system.md

 ![Guidelines for setting Affects Version](affects_versions.png)

+1. Issue relevant to JDK 8 and all future releases.
+2. No need to add additional releases as they are implied.<br>
+3. Adding the occasional LTS release value is ok.<br>
+4. Use N-na to indicate that the issue is no longer relevant from that release, which could be due to the feature or platform being removed or the code being rewritten.<br>
+5. Use N-wnf to indicate that a fix will not be backported to that release, or earlier.

 #### Things to keep in mind when requesting an improvement

 * Unlike reporting a problem, when it comes to improvements, what constitutes a reasonable request can take discussion, and in general it's encouraged that the mailing list for the area is used to suggest an improvement before filing.